zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/Before the HOL.md

     a.  **Subscription**: Select the subscription you are using for this hands-on lab.

-    b.  **Resource group**: Select Use existing, and select the hands-on-lab-SUFFIX resource group.
+    b.  **Resource group**: Select the hands-on-lab-SUFFIX resource group from the dropdown list.

     c.  **Location**: Select the location you used for the hands-on-lab-SUFFIX resource group.